konstter/python-testing-project-lvl1/README.md

 # Page loader.
 A simple project for testing

-The package downloads content a specified webppage to a specified directory.
+The package downloads content from a specified webpage to a specified directory.
 It's managed from bash.

 ### Tests and linter status:
 [![Actions Status](https://github.com/konstter/python-testing-project-lvl1/workflows/hexlet-check/badge.svg)](https://github.com/konstter/python-testing-project-lvl1/actions)